-A key aspect in modern communication networks is user and object positioning to enable enhanced location-based applications [1].
-The increasing interest towards the Internet of Things (IoT) and related relevant applications, such as smart buildings and industries, is pushing in this direction [2]-[6].
 IoT-based solutions can be beneficial for industrial applications, leading to Industrial IoT (IIoT) and, more generally, enabling the Industry 4.0 paradigm.
 In fact, knowing the positions of users and objects inside a smart factory is a key enabling technology for factory automation.
 In this scenario, a multitude of low-energy low-cost devices and controllers cooperate to manage relevant factory processes, together various available Information and Communication Technologies (ICT) [7].

-In particular, knowledge of users' and devices' positions may improve the safety in scenarios where people and autonomous systems coexist [8].
+In particular, knowledge of users' and devices' positions may improve the safety in scenarios, where people and autonomous systems coexist [8].
 Besides the safety application considered in our work, localization can applied to different industrial contexts in combination with various technologies.
-In [9], a mitigation scheme for the impairments caused by typical industrial environments is proposed for a localization system based on Ultra Wideband (UWB) and Time Difference of Arrival (TDoA) technologies in commercial devices.
-In [10], modelling and simulation is proposed for a Received Signal Strength Indicator (RSSI)-based positioning system aimed at localizing Automatic Guided Vehicles (AGVs) in smart factory environments.
-In [11], localization is performed by relying on Radio Frequency IDentification (RFID) tags whose positions are estimated from the signal RSSI and phase.
+In [9], a mitigation scheme for the impairments caused by typical industrial environments is proposed for a localization system based on ultra wideband (UWB) and time difference of arrival (TDoA) technologies in commercial devices.
+In [10], modeling and simulation is proposed for a received signal strength indicator (RSSI)-based positioning system aimed at localizing automatic guided vehicles (AGVs) in smart factory environments.
+In [11], localization is performed by relying on radio frequency identification (RFID) tags whose positions are estimated from the signal RSSI and phase.

 Radio-based positioning accuracy may not be high in an indoor environment, because of signal propagation limitations (e.g., obstructions, multipath, and interferences) [12].
-More generally, positioning can leverage existing radio network infrastructures, such as Bluetooth, WiFi, cellular (4G/5G) [13].
+More generally, positioning can leverage existing radio network infrastructures, such as Bluetooth, WiFi, cellular (4 G/5 G) [13].
 UWB technology is attractive, because of the high time resolution and, consequently, accurate target positioning in many scenarios [14], [15].

 In radio-based positioning, the target position is obtained by estimating the distances between the target itself and reference nodes, referred to as anchors.
-Such distance estimation is performed on the basis of given signal characteristics, e.g., RSSI, Angle of Arrival (AoA), Time of Flight (ToF), TDoA [16].
+Such distance estimation is performed on the basis of given signal characteristics, e.g., RSSI, angle of arrival (AoA), time of flight (ToF), TDoA [16].
 In particular, in TDoA-based techniques the target transmits a beacon signal and the positioning system computes the difference between the propagation times at pairs of anchors, under the assumption of sufficiently accurate synchronization.
-Unlike methods based on the received signal strength, TDoAbased localization is more accurate and robust against environmental changes [17].
+Unlike methods based on the received signal strength, TDoA-based localization is more accurate and robust against environmental changes [17].
 TDoA schemes with UWB communications have been exploited in various scenarios: see, for example, [18]-[21] and references therein.